leegee/test-react-openlayers-ufo/README.md

 Data is fectched for whatever region is visible, and filtered by search terms entered at the top of the window.
 If zoomed out by a configurable amount, the server clusters the points that represent sightings.

-Locations of sightings were semi-manually geocoded from the locations given in the original MS Access database, which was converted to both Postgres and MySQL by a trial version of [Exportizer Enterprise](https://www.vlsoftware.net/exportizer/).
-The [data/norge/](data/norge/) directory contains those dumps, as well as scripts used to restore relations between the tables, convert the column names to English (since we hope to add Swedish and other data too), as well as cleaning dates and some other values.

-All state is controlled by the Redux 'slices':

-- `gui`: the state of the interface
-- `details`: the details of a single report
-- `map`: everything needed to query and render results.

-The service layer is provided by Koa for simplicity, but could use any Express-type framework that can import routes/middleware.

-## Installing and Accessing the DB

-There is a dump of the current state of the PostGIS database: [./data/norge/pg-dump/](./data/norge/pg-dump/) - install the usual way with `psql < dump.sh`.

-Configuration access options in hard-coded  in [the global config](./packages/config/): PG access tries the usual PG environment varirables, but of course this should (and will) be upgraded to use `.env` files.

-Soem work has been done to port to MySQL, but the big `update.sql` has yet to be tackled.

-Location data is stored in EPSG:3857 for speed, with the API accepting EPSG:4326/WGS84 for legibility.

-## State of the data

-Some effort has been put into massaging dates into usable state (`197?-13-31` was no use), as well as to geocode the sighting locations to gain latitude and longitude to plot.

-As far as I can tell today, table relations (missing in the MDB dump) have been restored.

-However, there are still lots of entries such as:

-    Hvor befant de dem(4,1,1)	  false
-    Hvor befant de dem(4,1,2)	  false

-I've had to rename these as part of the move to MYSQL.
-Perhaps they relate to the `hovedtabell querybaerum` table?

 ## Feedback, pull requests

 Please fix anything you can or suggest a better way of doing things.